WillemTax/100DaysOfCode/Logbook!.md

 -
 - Building a simple(?) webpage that displays the date 100 days from now, quite usefull for people like me who will follow the 100-days-of-code-challenge.

+DAY 17/100
+13 november 2018
+-
+Almost finished the survey form project!
+Only needs some trimming on excesive css?;)..
+Or maybe the css is fine, dunno (yet);)
+Had some issues with CSS grid, forgot 1!!! letter in defining the grid area..
+Submitting to Codepen tomorrow!

+What I learned today:
+-
+Do not forget about letters when defining CSS grid areas. haha.
+And some more about form-types, ssh keys in Bitbucket etc.

 DAY 16/100
 12 november 2018